FredKSchott/snowpack/docs/guides/web-test-runner.md

 +  "test": "web-test-runner \"src/**/*.test.jsx\"",
   ...
 },
 ```

+If needed, swap `.jsx` with the file type(s) containing your tests.

 To specify multiple test file types, enclose with curly brackets and separate with commas.
 For example, to match `.jsx`, `.js`, and `.ts` files, the script would be: